 As part of the State of Emergency in BC declared as a result of the COVID-19 pandemic the provincial government brought into effect a Residential Tenancy Order on March 30, 2020.
 This order details changes that apply to landlords and tenants with respect to rent, evictions, and access to the rental property.
 We've compiled what you need to know as a landlord about these changes.

 When it comes to rent increases, any increase in the amount of rent to be paid is paused while the State of Emergency is in effect.
 This means that if you gave notice to your tenants of a rent increase before March 30, 2020 that was due to take effect on or after that date, the increase will not take effect until the State of Emergency is lifted; similarly, if you were to give a tenant notice of a rent increase while the Order is in effect, the increase will not be applied until the Order ends.
+On July 16, 2020 the government released an update that rent increases will continue to be restricted until December 2020.
 It is important to note that rent can be increased if it is due to additional occupants in an existing rental unit.

 If you gave your tenants notice to end tenancy before March 30, 2020 it is valid and statutory timelines are in effect; however, your tenants may still dispute the notice.